e-zz/logseq-pdf-extract/README.md

 > For example, if the citation key is `Smith2021`, then the item page will have `alias:: [[Smith2021]]`.
 Also, the item will be inserted as `[[Smith2021]]` at cursor, instead of the full title.

 #### `unwanted_keys`
-A list of keys that you don't want to import.
+A list of item page property keys that you don't want to import.
 For example, if you don't want to import `original-title`, then add `original-title` to the list.
 Separate keys with commas or newlines, like this:

 ```
 original-title, date,